jasaraujo/DATA-3402_Kaggle_Project/README.md

 #### Data Visualization

 * Picture of the histograms of all features before any processing.
+(Better visual within notebook.)
   ![](https://github.com/jasaraujo/DATA-3402_Kaggle_Project/blob/main/trainBeforePic.png)
 * Picture of the histograms of all features after cleaning then scaling.
 Excluding id, data seems more similar to the cleaning only, with the exception of the values and range of values.
   ![](https://github.com/jasaraujo/DATA-3402_Kaggle_Project/blob/main/scaleBeforeCleanPic.png)